 High Profile Cases

 Reese Marketos LLP routinely handles high-profile, bet-the-company litigation across the country.
-We were recognized as a Litigation Firm of the Year in 2013 by the Texas Lawyer for the small firm category, and our verdicts have been featured in the National Law Journal’s “Big Money Wins” (2013) and Texas Lawyer’s “10 Million Dollar Club” (twice in 2014).
+We were recognized as the Litigation Firm of the Year in 2013 by the Texas Lawyer for boutique firms and received the Business Litigation of the Year award for 2018 from the Association of Corporate Counsel DFW for our trial victory for AT&T. Our verdicts have been featured in the National Law Journal’s “Big Money Wins” (2013) and in VerdictSearch’s “Top Texas Verdicts” (2013, 2014, 2015).

 A sample of our high-profile cases includes:

-- Exxon “Climate Change” Fraud Investigation: We recently served as lead counsel for New York Attorney General Eric Schneiderman in a federal suit in Texas brought by Exxon.
+- Exxon “Climate Change” Fraud Investigation: We recently served as lead counsel for the Office of the New York Attorney General in a federal suit in Texas brought by Exxon.
 Exxon sought to halt the NYAG’s investigation into Exxon’s public representations on climate change.
-The court granted the NYAG’s request to transfer the case to New York.
+The court granted the NYAG’s request to transfer the case to New York, where it was subsequently dismissed.
 See https://www.bloomberg.com/news/articles/2017-03-29/exxon-dealt-a-blow-as-texas-judge-sends-climate-suit-to-new-york

 - Defense of $33 Million “Life Insurance” Fraud Claim Brought by T. Boone Pickens: As lead counsel, we defeated a highly publicized $33 million fraud lawsuit filed by T. Boone Pickens and entities related to Oklahoma State University.
 Our clients’ summary judgment win was affirmed by the Fifth Circuit in a record eight days after oral argument.
 The lawsuit and RM’s win were reported in several national publications including in a long article in BusinessWeek entitled, If Only T. Boone Pickens Had Died.
 See https://www.bloomberg.com/news/articles/2012-10-04/if-only-t-dot-boone-pickens-had-died

 - Fraud Verdict Against Mercedes-Benz: We won a fraud verdict for our client, a Mercedes-Benz dealer in the Rio Grande Valley, after MBUSA orchestrated a plan to drive the dealer out of the business through a scheme of misrepresentations and fraudulent conduct.
 The jury found that MBUSA committed a felony in the process-removing the statutory cap on punitive damages.
 The 13th Court of Appeals affirmed the $15.3 million judgment for actual damages but reduced the punitive damages award to $600,000.
-We are currently battling Mercedes before the Texas Supreme Court to restore the punitive damages.
-See https://www.law360.com/articles/416482/mercedes-others-must-pay-136m-in-dealership-fraud-suit
+On February 22, 2019, the Texas Supreme Court reversed the verdict and rendered judgment for Mercedes-Benz.
+The politicization of the current Texas Supreme Court is something our firm is working to change.
+For more information on the facts of this case, see https://www.law360.com/articles/416482/mercedes-others-must-pay-136m-in-dealership-fraud-suit

 - Defense Of Uber Drivers Against City Of Dallas: When Uber Technologies arrived in Dallas, the City began investigating Uber’s operations and conducting undercover “stings” on the drivers, who the City claimed were “unlicensed.”
 Uber hired Reese Marketos to represent more than 30 limousine drivers who contracted with Uber and were issued citations without merit.
 After months of relentlessly defending the drivers and obtaining records from the City of Dallas, it became apparent that Yellow Cab was behind the City’s investigation into Uber.
 After key documents were turned over to the press, the City of Dallas dismissed all the citations against the drivers, the Mayor launched an investigation into Yellow Cab’s improper influence over City officials, and the City manager publicly apologized for his conduct.
 See https://www.dallasnews.com/news/transportation/2013/09/14/dallas-officials-yellow-cab-worked-together-to-thwart-uber-transportation-app and https://www.dallasnews.com/news/dallas-city-hall/2013/10/21/in-memo-to-mayor-and-council-a-c-gonzalez-apologies-for-how-he-handled-the-uber-matter

 - $6 Million Negligence Judgment Against UPS: Shortly before trial, Pete Marketos was asked to joined the trial team in a catastrophic personal injury case.
 Our client, a 38-year-old husband and father of three, collided with a UPS truck while cycling and became a quadriplegic.
 With no witnesses except for the UPS driver, UPS offered to settle the case for $300,000.
 The jury awarded our client $9.3 million in actual damages, which were reduced under the proportionate fault statute.
-After attorney fees were added, the final judgment was for more than $6 million.
 Reese Marketos also represented the client on appeal all the way to the Texas Supreme Court, and the case was affirmed in full.
-The client recovered more than $4 million after payment of fees and costs.
+The client received $4,075,321 after payment of $2,037,660 in fees and costs.

 At Reese Marketos LLP, we handle sophisticated commercial disputes in a wide range of fields, including finance, oil and gas, technology, real estate, healthcare, and investment banking.
 In cases involving fraud, breach of contract, fiduciary duties, trade secrets, racketeering (“RICO”), or any other contract or tort-based claim, we devise creative and efficient legal strategies that are specific to each case.